Darialyphia/roguelite/docs/prototype.md

 - Unit can move on the board by spending one AP per tile.
 - Unit can attack another nearby unit as long as they are axis aligned (no diagonals), by spending 1AP.
 The cost increases by 2 for every attack (1, then 3, then 5, etc...)
 - When attacked for the first time in a turn, a unit will counterattack.
-- [REALLY NOT SURE ABOUT THIS ONE] Units have a class.
-They can play Spell Cards by spending AP as long as their class align with the spell's class (mages can play mage cards, fighters can play fighter cards, etc...).

 - Units may also have activated abilities that are used by spending the correspondiong AP cost.
 - Abilities and unit passive effect gated by a higher rune requirement than what they needed to be played.